 • Dedicate your time at work to supporting our clients

-• Support your shift leader, team leader, senior and Managers to deliver a first class service for our clients and service users
+• Support your shift leader, Senior and Managers to deliver a first class service for our clients and service users

 • Partake in training to ensure personal and professional development and maintain the required level of training compliance